trollfot/megrok.pagetemplate/src/megrok/pagetemplate/README.txt

   >>> grok_component('FurryMammoth', FurryMammoth)
   True

-Our new template registered, we are able to test if your skin did its work and make our Mammoth furry.
+Our new template registered, we are now able to test if everything worked as intended.
+Using the new skin, our Mammoth should now be furry.

   >>> mfv = getMultiAdapter((mammoth, furry_request), name="mammothview")
   >>> print mfv()